AubreyL05/battleship-game/README.md

     * If you **hit** a ship, the spot will be marked `X`.
     * If you **miss**, the spot will be marked `O`.
 5.  **CPU's Turn**: The CPU will then make a random move, and the result will be shown.
-6.  **Victory/Defeat**: The game continues in turns until all ships on either your board or the CPU's board are sunk.
+6.  **Win Condition**: The game continues in turns until all ships on either your board or the CPU's board are sunk.

 ---
 ## How to Run the Code